Essenceia/Matrix_CAM_DFT/docs/info.md

 The implemented JTAG TAP can be used to easily debug the weight matrix configuration sequence as it allows the user using the `USER_REG` instruction to read the currently configured weights for each MAC unit.

-In the existing openocd helper scripts located at `jtag/openocd.cfg` the `read_user_reg` can we used to read the weights using openocd when used as follows :
+In the existing openocd helper scripts located at `jtag/openocd.cfg` the `read_user_reg` can be used to read the weights using openocd when used as follows :
 ```tcl
 set r 0
 for {set u 0} {$u <= $USER_REG_UNIT_MAX} {incr u} {